Frequently Asked Questions

 What can I expect from the first session?

-The first session will be referred to as an ‘Initial assessment’.
+The first session will be referred to as an ‘Initial consultation’.
 This will include taking some personal details and a brief history.
 We will discuss what you are looking for and how we might work together.
 I will get you to sign a contract of which you will have a copy.
+If you are under 16 or feel very anxious, you can bring a parent or a trusted friend for the first ten minutes of the initial consultation.

 How many sessions do I need?